nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ## Abstract

 Trust is a key element in the Nuts network.
 This RFC describes how X.509 certificates can be used to make use of X.509 sourced trust in the NUTS framework.
 The X.509 certification process has been around for a long time and is widely used in the internet.
-This RFC describes how  x.509 certificates can be used in the Nuts network to establish trust between parties by being able to link the  x.509 certificate to a Nuts identity by as a Verifiable Credential that is issued by the holder of the x509 identity.
+This RFC describes how X.509 certificates can be used in the Nuts network to establish trust between parties.
+It does so by linking the X.509 certificate to a Nuts identity using a Verifiable Credential that is issued by the holder of the x509 identity.

-This RFC specifies the requirements and validation process for the `X509Credential`, a W3C Verifiable Credential ( VC) type issued by the subject of a X.509 certificate, represented by a `did:x509` DID.
+This RFC specifies the requirements and validation process for the `X509Credential`, a W3C Verifiable Credential (VC) type issued by the subject of a X.509 certificate, represented by a `did:x509` DID.
 The `X509Credential` ensures strong alignment with the properties of the associated X.509 certificate and defines mechanisms to validate the credential and verify its association with a `did:x509` DID.

 ## Status of this document